1. OVERVIEW, DESCRIPTION, AND RATIONALE

 3.1 Modalities of Treatment

-Group and individual counseling are delivered within the context of a structured yet flexible multistage outpatient treatment program that also includes PE for both the primary client and his or her family; supervised urine testing to encourage and verify abstinence; and, where indicated, pharmacotherapy for coexisting psychiatric disorders.
+Group and individual counselling are delivered within the context of a structured yet flexible multistage outpatient treatment program that also includes PE for both the primary client and his or her family; supervised urine testing to encourage and verify abstinence; and, where indicated, pharmacotherapy for coexisting psychiatric disorders.

 3.2 Ideal Treatment Setting